eugenioLopezRamos/slika-photography/README.md

 - Correctly assign the "active-post" class to the active post so it gets the correct css
 - Fix blog tab mobile formatting
 - Add redirection tests for case insensitive URLs
+- Make scrollbar event listeners go to content-Tabs[0] instead of doc so they're taken out by the garbage collector when loading a different tab
+- Fix post-sidebar-link CSS (Needs to overflow and keep size instead of becoming smaller w/ every post)

 ** OPTIONAL **